galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 # Cell Proportion Estimation

-Here we will extract cell proportions from a bulk data of **XXX TISSUE TYPE** from **CITE ET AL**, using a single cell dataset from **CITE ET AL** containing **XXX LIST OF CELL TYPES**.
+Here we will extract cell proportions from a bulk data of human pancreas data from {%cite fadista2014global %} concerning 56 638 genes across 89 samples, using a single cell human pancrease dataset from {%cite segerstolpe2016single %} containing 25 453 genes across 2209 cells, clustered into 14 cell types, from 6 healthy subject and 4 with Type-II diabetes (T2D).
 If the deconvolution is good, and that datasets are compatible with sufficient enough overlap, we should be able to reprise the same cell types from the bulk data.

 ## Get data